 These are my points why I would have come to the same No Let! decision as the referee.

 I can of course understand Power's reaction, it was a crucial rally and he was dominating it mostly.
 However, these are unfortunately not circumstances that a referee shall take into account.
 This is why I wonder why Martin Heath - who I consider a very good commentator - did not notice a single of the points above (notwithstanding his co-commentator Alan Thatcher tried to analyze the situation objectively).
 It's even more strange as Heath even says that "in principle the referee is actually right, he is interpreting the rulebook by the word..."
-I think, Martin was as excited by the rally as Power and had slightly too much sympathy for JP
+I think, Martin was as excited by the rally as Power and had slightly too much sympathy for JP.

 Me too, I love all that JP brought to the world of squash, but this does not deflect me from trying to keep a cool analytic eye on the game.
 Well, you are welcome to through stones at me if you want;)